brettwooldridge/HikariCP/README.md

 ``poolName``<br/>
 This property represents a user-defined name for the connection pool and appears mainly in a JMX management console to identify pools and pool configurations.  *Default: auto-generated*

+``registerMbeans``<br/>
+This property controls whether or not JMX Management Beans ("MBeans") are registered or not.
+When JMX beans are registered, there is a slight overhead (albeit extremely small) imposed due to additional statistics collection in the pool.

 ``transactionIsolation``<br/>
 This property controls the default transation isolation level of connections returned from